ahshanur/Messi-s-club-career-goal/README.md

 # Messi's club career goal visualization
 A visual analysis of Messi's club career goal using Tableau

 Lionel Messi, an Argentine legend, has accomplished many things that very few can dream of.
-In his stunning careere, Messi scored his 700th goal on Feb 26, 2023.
+Messi scored his 700th goal on Feb 26, 2023.

 This is a tableau dashboard that will visualize his club career goal answering this questions: